M-Murad-Ahmed/Image-Proc/README.md

-# Image-Proc
+# Image-Processing #

-Image processing labs.
-Each method inside the Demo.java file applies a form of image processing to the image.
+##Image processing labs.
+Each method inside the Demo.java file applies a form of image processing to the image. ##

-Methods added so far:
+### Methods added so far: ###

-Week #2:
+**Week 2:**

-Image Pixel Value Re-Scaling: Re-scaling all the pixel values in an image and displaying the image Image Pixel Value Shifting: Shifting all the pixel values in an image and displaying the image Image Pixel Value Shifting and Re-Scaling: Add a random value to each pixel value, and then shift and re-scale all the pixel values in the image and display the image
+1. Image Pixel Value Re-Scaling: Re-scaling all the pixel values in an image and displaying the image
+2. Image Pixel Value Shifting: Shifting all the pixel values in an image and displaying the image
+3. Image Pixel Value Shifting and Re-Scaling: Add a random value to each pixel value, and then shift and re-scale all the pixel values in the image and display the image

-Week #3:
+**Week 3:**
-Arithmetic operations: Addition, Subtraction, Multiplication and Division of two images Bitwise Boolean NOT operation: Bitwise NOT of one image.
+1. Arithmetic operations: Addition, Subtraction, Multiplication and Division of two images
+2. Bitwise Boolean NOT operation: Bitwise NOT of one image.
-Bitwise Boolean operations: AND, OR and XOR of two images.
+3. Bitwise Boolean operations: AND, OR and XOR of two images.
-ROI-based operations: Use a Black-and-White image as the Alpha channel for image processing.
+4. ROI-based operations: Use a Black-and-White image as the Alpha channel for
+5. image processing.
 ROI stands for Region of Interest.

-Week #4
+**Week 4:**
-Negative Linear Transform: apply negative linear function s = L-1-r to images.
+1. Negative Linear Transform: apply negative linear function s = L-1-r to images.
-Logarithmic function to images
+2. Logarithmic function to images
-Power-Law function to images
+3. Power-Law function to images
-Random Look-up Table
+4. Random Look-up Table
-bit-plane slicing
+5. bit-plane slicing

-Week #5:
+**Week 5:**
-Finding Histogram
+1. Finding Histogram
-Histogram Normalisation
+2. Histogram Normalisation
-Histogram Equalisation
+3. Histogram Equalisation
-Histogram Displaying
+4. Histogram Displaying

-Week #6:
+**Week 6:**
-Image Convolution: Convoluting an image with a mask for smoothing and edge
+* Image Convolution (I have also done correlation): Convoluting an image with a mask for smoothing and edge
 detection:
+1. Average
-Average, Weigted average,
+2. Weighted average,
-4 and 8 neighbour laplacian,
+3. 4 and 8 neighbour laplacian,
-4 and 8 neighbour laplacian enhancement,
+4. 4 and 8 neighbour laplacian enhancement,
-Roberts 1 and 2,
+5. Roberts 1 and 2
-Sobel x and y
+6. Sobel x and y

-Week #7:
+**Week 7:**:
-Salt-and-Pepper Noise adding
+1. Salt-and-Pepper Noise adding
-Min Filtering
+2. Min Filtering
-Max Filtering
+3. Max Filtering
-Midpoint Filtering
+4. Midpoint Filtering
-Median Filtering
+5. Median Filtering

-Week #8:
+**Week 8:**:
-Mean and standard deviation of an image
+1. Mean and standard deviation of an image
-Simple thresholding
+2. Simple thresholding
-Automated thresholding
+3. Automated thresholding